 As the second most essential sense for information intake, hearing is often overlooked in brand design.
 Yet, brands that effectively harness sound—like McDonald's with its iconic "I'm lovin' it" jingle—do more than create a memorable tagline; they evoke a joyful dining experience.
 Sound is a crucial detail in brand experience, subtly shaping brand identity.
 What are the core considerations in brand sound design?
 How can brands create audio elements that align with their unique identity?
 This discussion will explore the strategies behind impactful sound design that resonates with consumers and enhances brand appeal.

 In celebration of Japan Railway Group 150th anniversary, Dentsu Japan designed unique icons for each of JR's 900 stations, transforming daily commuting into an immersive brand experience that won the 2024 D&AD Black Pencil award.
-Similarly, Heinz featured iconic foods from each U.S. state on its condiment packaging, encouraging consumers to collect them.
 This approach highlights regional flavors while using symbols to connect consumers with brand culture in everyday moments.

 In this discussion, we'll explore: